-Stage Description Status The output from this stage is an Environmental Report which accompanies the Draft P/P required on public display.
+Stage Description Status The initial output from this stage is an Environmental Report which accompanied the Draft P/P on public display.
+A total of 1,937 submissions and observations were received during the prescribed period in response to this stage of public consultation The Chief Executive prepared a report (CE's Report, July 2022) on the submissions and this was circulated to the Elected Members of Fingal County Council.
+Thereafter, the CE's Report was reviewed with the Elected Members and proposed amendments, including material amendments, were agreed.
+The proposed amendments, including material amendments were placed on public display together with updated draft Environmental Report and draft Natura Impact Report (NIR).
+Further submissions and observations in relation to the proposed amendments received during the public display period were compiled in the CE's Report and submitted this to the Elected Members on 15 January 2023.
+Following this, Special Council Meetings were held in February 2023, and the Elected 4.
+SEA Statement Members adopted the Fingal Development Plan 2023-2029 on Wednesday 22nd February 2023.
 Completion / adoption of the Plan, taking account of likely significant environmental effects, any submissions or observations received from consultations and integration of mitigation and monitoring measures within the Plan.
-The Environmental Report is concluded and an SEA Statement is prepared in accordance with Article 13I of S.I.
+The Environmental Report is concluded and an SEA Statement prepared in accordance with Article 13I of S.I.
 No. 436 of 2004, as amended by Regulations S.I.
-No. 201 of 2011, summarising: Next Stage - 4.
-SEA Statement how environmental considerations have been integrated into the Plan/Programme; To be how the environmental report, and any submissions or consultations have been taken into account in the preparation of the Plan/Programme; completed the reasons for choosing the Plan/Programme; and • the measures decided for monitoring he significant environmental effects of implementation of the Plan / Programme.
+No. 201 of 2011, summarising: • how environmental considerations have been integrated into the Plan/Programme; • how the environmental report, and any submissions or consultations have been taken into account in the preparation of the Plan/Programme; • the reasons for choosing the Plan/Programme; and • the measures decided for monitoring he significant environmental effects of implementation of the Plan / Programme.
+Completed 5.
+SEA Monitoring The Plan is adopted and implemented, and the environmental effectiveness of the implementation of the Plan is monitored and reported on.
+Current Stage